-In order to allow the straightforward and rapid introduction of information relevant to the use of a medicinal product in the paediatric population into the national summary of product characteristics, it is proposed that an applicant may use the existing procedure set out on Article 32, 33 and 34 of Directive 2001/83/EC.
+In order to allow the straightforward and rapid introduction of information relevant to the use of a medicinal product in the paediatric population into the national summary of product characteristics, the 'optional centralised procedure' is proposed.
+For line extensions including paediatric data of nationally authorised products (including those authorised via the Mutual Recognition procedure) it is proposed that an applicant may use the existing procedure set out on Article 32, 33 and 34 of Directive 2001/83/EC.
 This will lead to an opinion of the CHMP specifically on use of the medicine in children leading to a Community Decision harmonising a priori - national marketing authorisations and allowing the introduction of relevant information in all national product information.
 In that case no decentralised procedure will then be necessary prior to this intervention of CHMP.